cj12o/cj12o/README.md

 # Hi, I'm Chitransh 👋

-💡 I learn by building and improving what I know.
+💡 I learn by building and improving.
 ---

 ## 🧩 What I'm working on